Make Calls on Samsung Galaxy S4

 Choosing apps takes me to a screen with all of my apps on it and there is not one for call log already loaded as an app[Edit]

 If you want to see your call logs on the phone.
 You do not need to go to the list of applications or the applications drawer on the phone.
-You need to simply launch your dialer app on the phone where you usually dial a number to call one of your contacts.
-You will find there a tabs on top of the screen once you launch the dialer app and tap the call logs and you will find there the list of contacts that you made within the day or for the past days or weeks.
-The call logs you have there do not list the phone numbers that you have called, but it also includes the phone number that you have texted or SMS.
+Just launch your dialer app on the phone where you usually dial a number to call one of your contacts.
+You will find tabs on top of the screen, once you launch the dialer app, Tap the Call Logs and you will find the list of contacts that you made within the past day, or few days or weeks.
+The call logs there do not only list the phone numbers that you have called, but it also includes the phone numbers you have texted or SMS.

-I want to know what does the merge calls looks like
+I want to know what the Merge Calls looks like[Edit]

-The merge calls normally looks like two arrows.
-One below and above, they look like meeting between the line to create one arrow in the middle.
-They basically merge in the middle to be one.
-Whenever you select that merge icon, you will see a another icon on your phone screen
+The Merge Calls normally looks like two arrows.
+One below and above, like meeting between the line to create one arrow in the middle.
+They basically merge in the middle to become one.
+Whenever you select the Merge icon, you will see another icon on your phone screen

-This is only normal that it would ask for a password as a security protocol on your phone.
-The default password for call barring is 0000.
-If you changed this default password before, basically this does not have a recovery which you need to try and recall what it was to disable this call barring.
+It is normal for it to ask for a password as a security protocol.
+The default password for Call Barring is 0000.
+If you changed this default password before, basically this does not have a recovery.
+You need to try to recall your password in order to disable Call Barring.

-If you fail to recall what it was, you need to back up the phone data to your computer then reset the phone back to factory settings then restore the deleted files then disable the call barring on the phone and use the default as 0000.
+If you fail to remember your password, you need to back up the phone's data to your computer, then reset the phone back to factory settings.
+Then you can restore the deleted files and disable the Call Barring on the phone by using the default - 0000.

-If the conference call feature is not present on your phone then your phone does not support this method.
-Not all Android phones has the capability for you to make conference call.
-Normally, for phone that has support for conference it will be visible on your phone screen upon making a first call.
-Whenever you made a first call, you should be able to see there an option that looks like a plus sign in a circle for you to add a contact to be called then to merge the two of them.
-If this is not present then the phone does not have the capability to do conference call.
+If the Conference Call feature is not present on your phone, then your phone does not support this feature.
+Not all Android phones allow you to make conference calls.
+Normally, for phones that support the conference call feature, it will be visible on your phone screen upon making a first call.
+Whenever you made a first call, you should have been able to see an option that looks like a plus sign in a circle.
+This is the icon that allows you to add a contact to be called, then to merge the two of them.
+If this is not present, then the phone is not able to do conference calls.

 There is no Swap option on my Samsung Galaxy S4, what can I do to swap the calls to talk to the first caller and put the other one on hold?[Edit]

 Actually, there is a swap option on your Samsung Galaxy S4.
-The said option is not really visible on your phone screen which will take different steps that doing a conference or merging a call.
-In order for you to swap calls and put the other call on hole, follow the steps:
+The said option is not really visible on your phone screen.
+There are different steps for making a conference call or merging calls.
+In order for you to swap calls and put the other call on hold, follow the steps:

 3. Select the Manage Conference call and you should be able to see your contacts while they are in conference and an icon for the Merge on the left side and End on the right side.

-If you want to end certain contact, simply tap the red End button on your phone screen to end it then it will be released.
-If you wanted to end both contacts at the same time, simply tap on back to call and tap the red End call on screen and both will be released.
+If you want to end certain contact, simply tap the red End button on your phone screen to end it then they will be released.
+If you wanted to end both contacts at the same time, simply tap on Back to Call and tap the red End call on screen and both will be released.

 I cannot find the Manage Conference Call on my Samsung Galaxy S4[Edit]

-The Manage conference call can be found while you have the calls in conference; this is not a visible option on your phone screen.
-While you have the two contacts in conference call, you need to tap the Options Menu located on the left hand of the home button and an on screen option will appear where you can find the Manage Conference Call.
+The Manage Conference Call can be found while you have the calls in conference; this is not a visible option on your phone screen.
+While you have the two contacts in Conference Call, you need to tap the Options Menu located on the left hand of the Home button and a screen option will appear where you can find the Manage Conference Call.

-This is a normal technology for handheld devices that can be on CDMA or GSM technology.
-There are a lot of confusion regarding with this technology being used to handheld devices.
-Currently, there are two big companies in the United States using CDMA technology, where in international technology is no longer or in the phase of phasing it out.
-It is an exclusive technology for US network only.
-The said company that uses CDMA technology are Verizon and Sprint.
-Those are the two major companies that use CDMA for their networks.
-So, to answer your question what does CDMA?
+This is normal technology for handheld devices that can be on CDMA or GSM technology.
+There is a lot of confusion regarding this technology being used on handheld devices.
+Currently, there are two big companies in the United States using CDMA technology, where in international technology, it is no longer available, or being phased out.
+It is exclusive technology for US networks.
+The companies that use CDMA technology are Verizon and Sprint.
+So, now to answer your question, what does CDMA?

-Remember that CDMA phones does not have Sim card slot for you to insert new numbers for your mobile phones.
-Although that there are CDMA phones that has Sim card slots but only to use the Network from Sprint or Verizon (4G Data network).
-To make it short, it can only do one feature at a time.
-Such as, making conference call where you can only do one call at a time or like your data connection enabled and when you make call or calls, the data connection would get disabled to prioritize the call.
+Remember that CDMA phones do not have a SIM card slot for you to insert new numbers for your mobile phones.
+Although there are CDMA phones that have SIM card slots, but only from Sprint or Verizon networks (4G Data network).
+To make it short, you can only use one feature at a time, such as, making conference call where you can only do one call at a time or when your data connection is enabled and you make a call or calls, the data connection will become disabled, to prioritize the call.

-Normally, you are required to call the network carrier for them to change the settings on the phone remotely and to have it activated based from the plan you get or subscribed from them.
+Normally, you are required to call the network carrier to have them change the settings on the phone remotely and to have it activated based on the plan you get or subscribed from them.

 Let us talk about the GSM.
-GSM are typically a phone that has Sim card slots that allows you to insert network Sim cards.
-GSM does not require you to contact a network carrier for the phone to get activated as you can simply insert a SIM card from a network carrier that you preferred.
-GSM uses multiple task, where you can simply do conference and data then call at the same time.
+GSM are typically phones that have SIM card slots, that allows you to insert network SIM cards.
+GSM does not require you to contact a network carrier for the phone to become activated, as you can simply insert a SIM card from a network carrier of your choosing.
+GSM uses multiple tasking, which allows you to make a conference call and use data at the same time.

-If you are planning also to go abroad or other countries.
-It is best that you have a GSM ready phone and also being unlocked to use their networks.
-Just like Philippines, where they use GSM technology and to have Philippine phone number.
+If you are planning a trip abroad or to other countries, it is best if you have a GSM ready phone that is unlocked to allow you to use their networks.
+Just like Philippines, where they use GSM technology allowing you to have a Philippine phone number.

-To Sum it up, it is not the phone's fault but it is the feature of a certain network carrier why you cannot do multiple task.
-Due to the CDMA technology that they are using.
+To Sum it up, it is not the phone's fault but it is the feature of a certain network carrier why you cannot do multiple tasks.
+It is due to the CDMA technology your network is using.

-One possible reason why conference and Additional settings is not available on your phone is due to the phone was being set to easy mode and not in the standard mode.
-Which you need to change this easy settings mode to a standard mode to have full access of the features on your phone.
-The easy mode is meant for beginners to make the phone simple to navigate, just like iPhones.
+One possible reason why Conference and Additional settings are not available on your phone is due to the phone being set to easy mode, and not in the standard mode.
+You need to change this easy settings mode to a standard mode to have full access of all the features on your phone.
+The easy mode is meant for beginners to make the phone simple to navigate, just like with an iPhone.

 To switch from Easy to Standard mode:

-1. Go to your Settings, drag down the notification bar on top to bottom.
+1. Go to your Settings and drag down the Notification Bar on top to bottom.

 2. Tap on Settings, the one that looks like a gear icon on screen.

-3. Select the Easy Standard mode then tap the apply button to apply the settings and the phone should be back to standard mode on screen.
+3. Select the Easy Standard mode then tap the Apply button to apply the settings.
+Now your phone should be back to standard mode.

-If your phone is not currently on easy mode but cannot find the Additional settings.
-You cannot look that up by simply opening the dialer on your mobile phone.
-Although you need to launch the dialer.
+If your phone is not currently on easy mode, but you still cannot find the Additional settings, you can find it by simply opening the dialer on your mobile phone., although you need to launch the dialer first.

-1. Once you have the dialer or Phone on your phone screen, simply tap on the Menu soft key that is located on the left hand side of the home button.
+1. Once you have the Dialer or Phone on your screen, simply tap on the Menu soft key that is located on the left hand side of the home button.

-2. On the small pop up menu on screen, which are: Send messages, Speed Dialing and call settings.
-Tap on the call settings to open another set or options for configuration.
+2. On the small pop up menu on screen, you'll see: Send messages, Speed Dialing and Call Settings.
+Tap on the Call Settings to open another set of options.

-3. Now, in the call settings screen you should be able to see there a bunch of options.
-That includes the Additional settings located in the middle screen then tap it to open the menu and to have it all up on screen then configure to which settings you want.
+3. Now, in the Call Settings screen, you should be able to see several options.
+The list includes the Additional Settings, located in the middle screen.
+Tap it to open the menu, which will allow you to configure the settings you want.

 Actually there is no work around for you to go to the Additional settings on your mobile phone.
-The additional settings cannot be found in the list of applications and to the settings, this can be found in the dialer or Phone where you usually dial a phone number to call.
-Simply go back to the main screen or Home screen on your phone, the one that looks like a green handset.
+The Additional Settings cannot be found in the list of Applications and in the Settings.
+This can be found in the Dialer or Phone where you usually dial a phone number.
+Simply go back to the Main Screen or Home screen on your phone, the one that looks like a green handset.

-Once you have launched the dialer or Phone.
-Tap the Menu soft key on the left side of the home button then an on screen pop up selection will appear on your screen.
-You will see there call settings, speed dialing and the send messages.
-Tap on the Call settings and there you will find the Additional settings just below the Call accessories and above the Ringtone and Sound Settings.
+Once you have launched the Dialer or Phone.
+Tap the Menu soft key on the left side of the Home button.
+A pop-up selection will appear on your screen.
+You will see a list - Call Settings, Speed Dialing and Send Messages.
+Tap on the Call Settings and there you will find the Additional Settings, just below the Call Accessories and above the Ringtone and Sound Settings.

-Tap the Additional settings for you to change some settings on your phone or add.
-Such as the: Fixed Dialing Numbers, Auto redial, Call waiting, Call barring, Auto area code, Call forwarding and the Caller ID.
-Once you are done adding or changing some settings, simply go back or press the home button as it will all be saved automatically.
+Tap the Additional Settings, which will allow you to change or add some settings on your phone, such as; Fixed Dialing Numbers, Auto redial, Call Waiting, Call Barring, Auto Area Code, Call Forwarding and Caller ID.
+Once you are done adding or changing some settings, simply go back or press the Home button, as these additions and changes will be saved automatically.

 How many calls can be merged at one time?[Edit]

-For huge groups like this for conference calls, you may want to just opt for other solutions, such as using Go To Meeting or setting up conference calls with Arkadin.
-These are far more reliable and you are guaranteed of a clearer line.
-These are also usually free or they allow free trial for a certain period of time.
+For Conference Calls with large numbers like this, you may want to opt for other solutions, such as using Go To Meeting or setting up conference calls with Arkadin.
+These are far more reliable and you are guaranteed a clearer line.
+These are also usually free or they allow a free trial for a certain period of time.